veniceofcode/powershell_sp/README.md

-# An example playbook to run a poweshell script on a windows machine
+## An example playbook to run a powershell script on a windows machine
 ### To Run

 ` ansible-playbook -i inventory_windows.yml playbooks/win_ps_nc.yml `